RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/RedisBloom.md

 - [A Redis Enterprise Software cluster with set up already complete]({{< relref "/rs/getting-started/quick-setup.md" >}})
-- Any redis-cli or ReBloom enabled client
+- Any redis-cli or RedisBloom enabled client

 ### Create a new database that uses the Module

 1. In the Redis Modules field, click ![Add](/images/rs/icon_add.png#no-click "Add").
-1. Select the ReBloom module.
+1. Select the RedisBloom module.
 1. If you want the module to use a custom configuration, click **Add configuration** and enter the optional custom configuration.
 1. Click ![Save](/images/rs/icon_save.png#no-click "Save").